Logic-Constrained Shortest Paths for Flight Planning

 \section{Node Selection and Branching Rules}

-In \cref{algo:bb}, we have two important degrees of freedom: the node selected for processing in \cref{algo:bb:nodeselection} and the branching decision in \cref{algo:bb:branching}.
-It is well known in the SAT and MIP communities that selecting the right node to branch on has a significant impact on the size of the search tree \cite{Achterberg2007, Biere2015}.
-Variable choices for branching are referred to as \emph{branching rules} \cite{Achterberg2007} in the MIP community and as \emph{variable selection heuristics} \cite{Handbook2021} in the SAT community.

-In the following, we recap various node selection and branching rules from both communities and adapt them for the LCSP.
-In \cref{sec:computation}, we evaluate their performance.
+Two important degrees of freedom in \cref{lcsp:algo:bb} are the assignment selected for processing in \cref{lcsp:algo:bb:nodeselection} and the branching decision in \cref{lcsp:algo:bb:branching}.
+It is well known in the \gls{sat} and \gls{mip} communities that selecting the right variable to branch on has a significant impact on the size of the search tree \citep{Achterberg2007, Biere2015}.
+Variable choices for branching are referred to as \emph{branching rules} \citep{Achterberg2007} in the \gls{mip} community and as \emph{variable selection heuristics} \citep{Handbook2021} in the \gls{sat} community.
+In the following, we recap various node selection and branching rules from both communities and adapt them for the \gls{lcsp}.
+In \cref{lcsp:sec:computation}, we evaluate their performance.